JSDoc/TSDoc conventions for @fuzdev packages.

 else falls through to plain <code> and the auto-link silently breaks.

-/** @see `actions/composables.ts` for the action set to spread here */
+/** @see `actions/action_rpc.ts` for the JSON-RPC dispatcher */

 /** Wraps `LibraryJson`. @see `module.svelte.ts` for the `Module` class */

-require the full sub-path ("actions/composables.ts").
+require the full sub-path ("actions/action_rpc.ts").
 When in doubt,

 The canonical format is documented on Module.path in module.svelte.ts